acproject/scalalab/README.md

 `Then execute the appropriate .bat script for Windows or the corresponding .sh script for UNIX users.
 The script configures the java.library.path and some JVM parameters.`

-`ScalaLab can be build using the Scala IDE for Eclipse by placing all the sources within the project's source folder and by specifying the library dependencies on all the jars of the lib folder.
-Below we describe the process of building ScalaLab with the standard sbt tool.`

 `To build ScalaLab with SBT:`